zackstout/Footprint-Extended/README.md

 - [x] Fixed bug where sometimes controller reloads when you submit second part of transition tool -- was an issue with hashing (which were stored in URL and hence cached on refresh, but not hard refresh).
 - [x] Refactoring the charts seems to have fixed bug of chart sometimes refusing to be redrawn.
 - [x] Changed order of calling value changes vs string changes, seems to have fixed `ng-change`-not-firing issue.
+- [x] Fixed viewByCategory chart function, which was always computing Shipping.

 ### New features:
 - [x] Created new page and hide/show functionality for sequential diesel-to-solar calculator.